duopeng/Large-gene-family-search-pipeline/README.md

 then execute the shell script file "start_search.sh".
 For example "bash start_search.sh"

-To start your custom search, please configure parameters in the shell script file "start_analysis.sh" (using a text editor).
+To start your custom search, please configure input file parameters (lines 8-11) in the shell script file "start_analysis.sh" (using a text editor).

 Next, open script file "parse_blastout.py" and edit line 19.
 Change the gene name that is between the two quotation marks.